-A gastrinoma (Zollinger-Ellison syndrome) is a gastrin-secreting neuroendocrine tumor that is most often localized to the duodenum and pancreas.
+A gastrinoma (i.e., Zollinger-Ellison syndrome) is a gastrin-secreting neuroendocrine tumor and is most often located in the duodenum and pancreas.
 Most gastrinomas occur sporadically, but some are associated with other endocrine neoplasias (e.g., pituitary adenomas, parathyroid adenomas, insulinomas).
-Although some gastrinomas are benign, more than half of all gastrinomas are malignant.
-Gastrinomas release high levels of gastrin, which then increases the production of gastric acid.
+More than half of all gastrinomas are malignant.
+Gastrinomas release high levels of gastrin, which stimulates the production of gastric acid.
 Patients typically present with recurrent, therapy-resistant peptic ulcer disease and diarrhea.
-Patients with gastrinomas have low gastric pH and elevated serum gastrin.
-Furthermore, serum gastrin levels increase with the administration of secretin (positive secretin stimulation test).
-Surgical resection of the tumor is indicated in patients with localized disease.
-Proton pump inhibitors (PPIs) and octreotide may be used to control acid secretion.
+Diagnosis is confirmed by findings of a fasting gastric pH ≤ 2 and fasting serum gastrin (FSG) > 1000 pg/mL.
+In case of diagnostic uncertainty after initial testing, a secretin stimulation test is obtained.
+The primary objectives of management are controlling acid hypersecretion and managing the malignant tumor.
+Proton pump inhibitors (PPIs) are the preferred therapy to control acid secretion.
+Surgical tumor resection is indicated in patients with localized disease.
+Chemotherapy and radiation may be considered in advanced disease.

 - Gastrinomas are neuroendocrine tumors of the GI tract that secrete gastrin.

 - Hypergastrinemia → stimulation of parietal cells → gastric acid hypersecretion, which leads to: